Registering for home education

 If your child has previously attended a school, it is considered a matter of politeness to inform the school that you will be home educating from now on, and that you have registered with the VRQA according to the regulations.
 School staff might request a copy of your VRQA letter to complete their paperwork.
 You do not require the school's permission, approval or a transfer form in order to home educate.

 If your registration is rejected by the VRQA you can reapply or appeal.
-In such cases however, the VRQA will attempt to contact you to ask for clarification or missing information.
+In such cases however, the VRQA will have attempted to contact you to ask for clarification or missing information.

 Your ongoing requirements